-3.2.1 Availability: Lecturers should be available, approachable and accessible to students.
-Lecturers shall be open to discuss issues with students outside lectures.

-3.2.2 Referencing and Quoting: Lecturers shall educate students how to evaluate and use academic resources effectively and critically by using the appropriate academic methodology in their presentations, papers and handouts.

-3.2.3 Punctuality: Lecturers shall penalize latecomers.
+- 3.2.1 Availability: Lecturers should be available, approachable and accessible to students.
+Lecturers shall be open to discuss issues with students outside lectures. - 3.2.2 Referencing and Quoting: Lecturers shall educate students how to evaluate and use academic resources effectively and critically by using the appropriate academic methodology in their presentations, papers and handouts. - 3.2.3 Punctuality: Lecturers shall penalize latecomers.
 Lecturers themselves shall strive to be in class at least 10 to 15 minutes before the lecture starts.
-They shall lead by example.

-3.2.4 Diversity in Opinions.
-Lecturers shall foster a spirit of debate during and outside lectures respecting diverse opinion.
+They shall lead by example. - 3.2.4 Diversity in Opinions: Lecturers shall foster a spirit of debate during and outside lectures respecting diverse opinion.
 Lecturers shall speak out their opinion as part of this spirit of debate.
 Lecturers shall not discriminate because there is diversity of opinions, except when these opinions are illegal or go against the known beliefs of St Martin's Institute policies.
-Lecturers shall foster debate amongst students.

-3.2.5 Sideshow Presentations.
-Lecturers shall strive to upload the presentations and relevant materials for the lectures at least two days in advance so students can go over them or print them for the lecture avoiding copying during lectures.
-Mistakes on electronic presentations shall be amended as soon as possible, but no later than the end of the week.

-3.2.6 Short Revision.
-Lectures comprise a short revision of the previous lecture with a short time allotted for clarifications and a short summary at the end of each lecture.

-3.2.7 Real Life Examples.
-Examples from everyday life help the student relate new concepts to existing knowledge but lecturers shall make sure their interpretation is understood correctly by the student.
-Bad examples have adverse effects since they may confuse students.
+Lecturers shall foster debate amongst students during lectures.
+Mistakes on electronic presentations shall be amended as soon as possible, but no later than the end of the week. - 3.2.6 Short Revision: Lectures comprise a short revision of the previous lecture with a short time allotted for clarifications and a short summary at the end of each lecture. - 3.2.7 Real Life Examples: Examples from everyday life help the student relate new concepts to existing knowledge but lecturers shall make sure their interpretation is understood correctly by the student.
+Bad examples have adverse effects since they may confuse students. - 3.2.8 Tests: Lecturers are to ensure that any tests assigned are workable, unambiguous and adequately tried.
+Marking shall be carried out within a maximum of 10 working days. - 3.2.9 Skill and care: Lecturers should ensure that they carry out their duties with proper skill and care by devoting sufficient time and energy to ensure the highest possible professionalism. - 3.2.10 Academic needs: Lecturers are encouraged to suggest new books and other resources for the library.

-3.2.8 Synchronisation with Study guide.
-Though lecturers are not bound to follow step by step the study guide, it is essential that there is continuous synchronisation with the study guide or assigned textbook.
-The learning outcomes must be adhered to at all times.

-3.2.9 Tests.
-Lecturers are to ensure that any tests assigned are workable, unambiguous and adequately tried.
-Marking shall be carried out within a maximum of 10 working days.

-3.2.10 Skill and care: Lecturers should ensure that they carry out their duties with proper skill and care by devoting sufficient time and energy to ensure the highest possible professionalism.

-3.2.11 Academic needs: Lecturers are encouraged to suggest new books and other resources for the library.